NYUMaLab/mturk/README.md

 - At the top of the html document, you can find related Javascript files.

 ### Procedure
-- A participants see a brief display of a colored oriented ellipse, followed by a delay.
+- Participant see a brief display of a colored oriented ellipse, followed by a delay.
 - For the first 5 trials, participatns are asked to recall the <b>orientation</b> of the ellipse.
 - In the 6th trial, participatns are asked to recall the <b>color</b> change.